 Step Sheet: Click here to download.

-It’s 1976, for us folks in the United States, it was the year of our Bicentennial.
-Steve Jobs and Steve Wozniak created the Apple Computer Company and NASA introduced the first space shuttle, the Enterprise, and Jimmy Carter won the U.S. Presidential race.
-And, some guy named Ric Silver comes up with some simple choreography that millions would dance into the present day!
+It’s 1976, and for us Americans, it was the year of our Bicentennial.
+Steve Jobs and Steve Wozniak created the Apple Computer Company, NASA introduced the first space shuttle, The Enterprise, and Jimmy Carter won the U.S. Presidential race.
+And some guy named Ric Silver came up with some simple choreography that millions would dance to to the present day!

 I covered this dance previously in another article: 20 Beginner Line Dances You Need To Know, check out more information about it there!